mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/19/Day-120/">May 19, 2017</a></small></div>
-<p><strong>A White House official close to Trump is now a person of interest in the Russia probe</strong>.
+<p><strong>A White House official close to Trump is now a person of interest in the <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 The senior adviser under scrutiny by investigators is someone close to the president, according to multiple sources, who would not further identify the official.
 Investigators are also interested in people who were previously part of the Trump campaign and administration, including Michael Flynn and former campaign chairman Paul Manafort. (<a href="https://www.washingtonpost.com/world/national-security/russia-probe-reaches-current-white-house-official-people-familiar-with-the-case-say/2017/05/19/7685adba-3c99-11e7-9e48-c4f199710b69_story.html">Washington Post</a>)</p>